NavaraCloudServices/github-copilot-groundschool/exercisefiles/cpp/README.md

 ## Prerequisites

+We recommend running this in a devcontainer or GitHub Codespace.
+If you are running locally, please ensure you have the following installed:

 - [Conan package manager](https://conan.io/downloads) (if not installed, run `pip install conan`)
 - Set default Conan profile `conan profile detect`
 - CMake (version 3.18 or higher)